melyntom/melyntom.github.io/README.md

 A mini platform game that incorporates Phaser framework, from my first semester in web development

-(Created with other Mission Bit students)
+(Created with other Mission Bit students in a group effort)

 [Game](marylynntom.github.io/udacity)